hmcts/reply-urls-operator/README.md

 **Note:** The Makefile has the ability to build and push the container image manually, but there are GitHub Workflows in the `.github/workflows` folder that automate the process.

-1. Deploy the controller to the cluster with the image specified by `IMG` (this step can be skipped if you already have an image built and pushed):
+1. Build and push the controller images to a container registry (this step can be skipped if you already have an image built and pushed):

    Replace `<some-registry>` with the container registry you would like to push the image to and `<tag>` with the tag to identify the image.